freesewing/freesewing/markdown/org/docs/designs/shelly/instructions/en.md

 - Turn the shirt _good-side_-out
 - Mark the quarter points on your neckband with ball point pins, clips, or chalk.
 - Do the same around the neck hole, marking the center of the front, the center of the back, and the midpoints on either sleeve.
 - With _good sides together_, line up the unfinished edges of the neckband with the edge of the neck hole, and line up the quarter points of the neckband with the quarter points of the neck hole.
+Stretch the neckband as needed to have all the points line up.
 Pin or clip the neckband around the neck hole.
  - Sew carefully around the neck hole, making sure to sew through all 3 layers.
  - Turn the neckband over.
 It should lay flat.